Global bifurcation of localised 2D patterns emerging from spatial heterogeneity: Discussion

 \subsection{Acknowledgments}

 The authors are grateful to Bj\"orn de Rijk, Mark D. Groves and Miles Wheeler for their assistance on certain aspects of this manuscript.
 DJH acknowledges support from the Alexander von Humboldt Foundation, and MT and DJBL acknowledge support from EPRSC grant UKRI070.
-The authors also thank Tom Bridges, Ryan Goh, Bastian Hilder and J\"org Weber for helpful discussions and suggestions regarding this work.
+The authors also thank Tom Bridges, Ryan Goh, Bastian Hilder, J\"org Weber, Gui-Qiang Chen, Melanie Rupflin and Sergey Zelik for helpful discussions and suggestions regarding this work.
 For the purpose of Open Access, the authors have applied a Creative Commons Attribution (CC BY) public copyright licence to any Author Accepted Manuscript version arising from this submission.

 \theequation{\Alph{section}.\arabic{equation}}